Access for Visitors with Special Needs

 Is Pigeon Forge a Good Place for People with Special Needs?

-Pigeon Forge really has a lot to offer for those special needs.
-With a little planning, and this guide, I want to help you have fun and make wonderful memories on your trip.
+Pigeon Forge & Gatlinburg really have a lot to offer for those special needs.
+With a little planning, and this guide, I want to help you have fun and make wonderful memories on your trip or vacation.

 The Smoky Mountains do not have to be off limits to people who need wheelchair accessible attractions, shows, festivals and dining.